List of Empire ships (D): Empire Deptford

 Empire Deptford was a 2,040 GRT collier which was built by Grangemouth Dockyard Co Ltd, Grangemouth.
-Laid down as Empire Deptford and launched in 1946 as SNCF No 1 for Société Nationale D'Affrétements, France.
+Laid down as Empire Deptford and launched in 1946 as SNCF No 1 for Société Nationale D'Affrêtements, France.
 Sold in 1947 to Société Nationale des Chemins de fer Français and renamed Perrigny.
 Sold in 1958 to Société Navale Caennaise SA, Caen, then sold in 1962 to Hanseatishce Keiswerke GmbH, Germany and renamed Otto Pruss.
 Converted to a suction dredger and fitted with a new diesel engine.
 Sold in 1966 to Gesellschaft für Keisgewinnung und Keisvertrieb MbH and renamed Hanseat III.
 Operated under the management of O A Müller, Germany.
 Sold in 1974 to Bredo Baltic Gravels SA, Panama, still under the management of Müller.
 Scrapped in August 1975 in Hamburg.

 Empire Derwent

 Empire Derwent was a 4,026 GRT cargo ship which was built by William Pickersgill & Sons Ltd, Sunderland.
 Launched in 1930 as Stakesby for Rowland & Marwood Steamship Co.
 Operated under the management of Headlam & Son, Whitby.
 Torpedoed on 25 August 1940 by U-124 23 nmi north of Butt of Lewis, Hebrides.
 Beached on the west coast but slid off the beach and sank in deep water. she was salvaged sixteen months later and rebuilt.
 To MoWT in 1943 and renamed Empire Derwent.
 Sold in 1946 to J D McLaren & Co, London and renamed Swan Point.
 Became stranded on 31 July 1949 in Karnaphuli River, Chittagong, India.
 Broke in two and declared a total loss.